STRRINGS: STReams in Residual Images of Nearby GalaxieS: STRRINGS

-NGC5513\_GROUP's dwarf galaxy (bottom, middle panel) has a redshift similar to the host's and the stream is redder than the dwarf.
-The stream-to-dwarf mass ratio is 0.07, the dwarf galaxy is massive (actually above the traditional definition of a dwarf galaxy that sets a stellar mass limit of $10^{9}M_\odot$) and does not show prominent tidal disruption.
+NGC5513\_GROUP's satellite galaxy (bottom, middle panel) has a redshift similar to the host's and the stream is redder than the dwarf.
+The stream-to-dwarf mass ratio is 0.07, the satellite is massive (above the usual stellar mass limit of $10^{9}M_\odot$) and does not show prominent tidal disruption.
 Other galaxies are located next to NGC5513\_GROUP and may contribute to a fraction of the light of the stream.
 The association between the dwarf and the stream can be doubted.

 For ESO356-012 (top, left panel), even though no redshift information is available, the alignment of the dwarf with the stream, the similar colours and the mass ratio of 0.8 give us confidence in asserting that this dwarf is the progenitor of the stream.